Right of First Refusal

 📝 Examples of Common Usage for Right of First Refusal

-• 'Upon receiving a third-party offer, the franchisee notified the franchisor to comply with the right of first refusal provisions.'
+'Before selling her franchise, the franchisee notified the franchisor to comply with the Right of First Refusal clause.'

 📌 Summary